Commercial content | 18+ | T&C's Apply

 Other famous ex Swansea players include Roger Freestone, Wyndham Evans, Bob Latchford and Alan Tate.
 Garry Monk is another, Monk captained the side from League Two through to the Premier League, and later became manager of the club too.

-The current Swansea City A.F.C manager is Francesco Guidolin.
-Guidolin was appointed in January 2016 and became the eighth man to take charge of Swansea City in nine years.
+The current Swansea City A.F.C manager is Graham Potter.
+Potter was appointed in June 2018 and became the 13th man to take charge of Swansea City in ten years.

 The first Swansea manager appointed on a full-time basis was Walter Whittaker.
 Whittaker took charge of 75 games from 1912 to 1914.